 g. expenditures in excess of the approved sources and uses funds

-The GM will seek the advice of appropriate advisors in the development of a new project and will include in the plan:
+The GM will seek the advice of appropriate advisors in the development of a new project and will include in the plan when applicable:

 1. Site location studies including a current market analysis specific to the proposed plan